 Short-term counselling is available free of charge.
 This confidential service is designed to assist students who are dealing with personal issues that are impacting their student and/or personal lives.
-CCNM students can contact jpalmer@ccnm.edu to make an appointment.
+CCNM students can contact jpalmer@ccnm.edu at the Toronto Campus and mchung@ ccnm.edu at the Boucher Campus to make an appointment.